FAQ – About profiles based on video games

 Thus, when approaching video game characters for writeups.org coverage we have to decide what to model.
-The simplified version of the question is, “do we model the gameplay, or the story underneath ?”.
+Simplified version – “do we model the gameplay, or the story underneath ?”.

 That’s pretty much developing a whole tabletop RPG.
 And the question arises whether it’d be simpler to play the brawl sequences out using the video game rather than imperfectly emulate it in a tabletop RPG.

-The extreme version of the second approach is “the video game is but a narrow and oversimplified window into the game world – I’ll read the novelization instead and use that as the master source”.
-But of course the gameplay is a critical part of a video game (unless the game is a visual novel), and completely ignoring it is bad.
+The extreme version of the second approach is “the video game is but a narrow and oversimplified window into the game world.
+So I’ll read the novelization instead and use that as the master source”.
+But of course the gameplay is a critical part of a video game (unless the game is a visual novel), so completely ignoring it is bad.